rism-digital/rism.info/service/faq.en.md

 ## Where can I get copies of the music?

 Music must be obtained directly from the holding institution itself.
 Some libraries offer digitized collections on their websites; whenever possible, RISM links to these digital surrogates directly in the records.
 If you do not find a digitized copy of the source, you must contact the library.
-Click on the library siglum or consult the [Online Directory of RISM Library Sigla](/community/sigla.html) to find the contact information.
+Click on the library siglum or consult the [Directory of RISM Library Sigla](/community/sigla.html) to find the contact information.

 ## Can I reuse data from the RISM online catalog?